codethesaurus/docs/docs/thesaurus/best-practices.md

 # Code Thesaurus Best Practices

- Code Thesaurus is a reference tool for what exists in a language to compare simliar concepts in other languages.
+ Code Thesaurus is a reference tool for what exists in a language to compare similar concepts in other languages.

 These are the best practices for how to write an entry to Code Thesaurus.
 In code there are multiple ways to solve the same problem.
 It will be easier to compare each language's implementation of a concept if the main difference in the `Concept Card` is in the syntax and not in the descriptions.